Alex222222222222/Blog/posts/2024-05-27-Quantum-Mechanics-Note.md

 \end{cases}
 $$

-Then, the TISE can be devided into three regions:
+Then, the TISE can be divided into three regions:

 1. Region I: $x < -a$